mikelakoju/chatty_factories_stride_dread/README.md

-# CHATTY FACTORIES STRIDE & DREAD ASSESEMENT
+# CHATTY FACTORIES STRIDE & DREAD THREAT ASSESEMENT
 ### This folder contains the Excel File which holds the in-depth analysis carried out on the Chatty Factories Concept by combining the STRIDE and DREAD threat models.

 ## Authors: